 What You Need to Know

 When you open an FSA, you choose your contribution total for the year, up to $2,750.
-You’ll want to estimate your expenses carefully, because you can carry over only up to $550 from one year to the next.
-You’ll forfeit unused funds over $550.
+You’ll want to estimate your expenses carefully, because you usually can carry over only up to $550 from one year to the next.
+This year only, any unused FSA balance in 2021 will automatically carry over to 2022.

 When you enroll in the FSA with an annual election of $100 or more, you’ll receive a debit card from ConnectYourCare (CYC), the FSA administrator.
 You can use it to pay eligible health care expenses.
 When you use your FSA debit card, your eligible expenses are automatically deducted from your account.